 En español | As more people across the nation become eligible for COVID-19 vaccines, more employers are taking steps to urge their employees to get their shots.
 A number of businesses are paying their hourly employees for the time they would have to take off to get vaccinated or offering small stipends as an incentive to get the vaccine.

 Generally, employers can require their workers to get vaccinated as a condition of keeping their jobs, with a few notable exemptions.
-But legal experts and health advocates say that most companies won't make COVID-19 vaccinations mandatory for their employees.
-Instead, they'll look for ways to make it easier for their workers to get shots.
+As the nation continues to grapple with the COVID-19 pandemic, more employers are telling workers to either get vaccinated or submit to regular tests to prove they are not infected.
+Many companies also are looking for ways to make it easier for their workers to get shots.

 For example, grocery stores, which were among the first businesses to implement COVID-19 safety measures such as mask requirements, are also the early leaders when it comes to offering to compensate their hourly workers for the time it takes to get vaccinated.

 "Providing accommodations so employees can receive this critical vaccine is one more way we can support them and eliminate the need to choose between earning their wages and protecting their well-being,” said Jason Hart, CEO of ALDI U.S.

 Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 To be clear, most employers are currently not directly providing vaccinations to their employees.
 Workers have to make their own arrangements for COVID-19 shots, the same as other residents of their city or state.
 Also, working for one of these companies does not necessarily mean getting easier access to the vaccine, though vaccinations are now highly accessible in most parts of the nation.
 And while the financial support provided by employers could nudge workers who might otherwise be reluctant to sign up, many people have remained hesitant to get the shots.